-If an employee at the end of a calendar year does not accrue as much paid leave as he/she has used during that year, the employee's vacation or sick leave accrual for the following year will be reduced to the extent of such overuse, to the extent permitted by law.
+If an employee at the end of a calendar year does not accrue as much paid leave as he/she has used during that year, the employee's vacation or sick leave accrual for the following year will be reduced to the extent of such overuse.
+If an employee's employment is terminated for any reason, other than job elimination, after taking more paid leave than was earned, this will be treated as a wage advance, which the Company can deduct from the employee's final paycheck subject to the provisions of State Law.